ILFforever/picamera2-async/README.md

 ## Intention of this fork
-*This fork aims to add background processing for dng files* this allows the camera to shoot multiple shots while processing dnf files in a background thread (pi zero 2 takes ~3 seconds for a 12mp dng from Picam v3)
+*This fork aims to add background processing for dng files* this allows the camera to shoot multiple shots while processing dng files in a background thread (pi zero 2 takes ~3 seconds for a 12mp dng from Picam v3)